Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 where $\alpha = 0.35$, $W_1$ (kg) and $L_1$ (cm) are literature bodyweight and vessel length values, $W_2$ (kg) is the bodyweight of the patient, and $L_2$ (cm) is the unknown vessel length.
-Vessel radii not specified in the imaged region are also calculated this way.
+Vessel radii not specified in the imaged region are calculated similarly.

-At terminal ends of the large vessels, asymmetric structured trees are used for outlet boundary conditions for the fluids model.
-These structured trees represent arterial branching down to the capillary level.
-A schematic of the network, including the structured trees, can be seen in Figure \ref{fig:network}.
+At terminal ends of the large vessels, asymmetric structured trees are used for outlet boundary conditions for the fluids model. \hot{The structured trees represent arterial branching down to the arteriolar level (Figure \ref{fig:network})}.